Classical Simulations of Low Magic Quantum Dynamics: Algorithms

 where $\sigma_{r}$ is the action of $\sigma_{l}$ on the rest of the system.
-Now, we can present our algorithm to calculate the partial trace of the LRSD.
 Now, we can present our algorithm to calculate the partial trace of the LRSD. \\ \textbf{Step~1.} Using column permutations, bring the columns of the qubits to be traced out to the first position.
 Do this for each of the logicals~$\sigma_{l}$ and the tableau of~$\rho_{S}$. \\ \textbf{Step~2.} Bring the stabilizer tableau into RREF$'$. \\ \textbf{Step~3.} For each qubit to be traced over, apply Algorithm~\ref{alg:partial_trace_near_clifford}.

-In Algorithm \ref{alg:update_algorithm}, we present an algorithm for updating the logical set $\mathcal{L}_{S}$ and the destabilizer set $\mathcal{D}$ when performing a measurement of the Pauli operator $P$ in Eq.\ref{eq:PauliOperator}.
+In Algorithm \ref{alg:update_algorithm}, we present an algorithm for updating the logical set $\mathcal{L}_{S}$ and the destabilizer set $\mathcal{D}$ when performing a measurement of the Pauli operator $P$ in Eq.~\eqref{eq:PauliOperator}.
 We now describe how to perform a measurement of the Pauli operator $P$, Eq.~\eqref{eq:PauliOperator}, with the projectors $(I\pm P)/2$, on the stabilizer state $\rho_{S}.$ After measurement, $\pm P$ becomes a stabilizer of $\rho_{S}$, and must therefore be to the stabilizer group.
 The list of stabilizer generators must then be updated so that they all commute with $P$.
 Furthermore, the list of destabilizers must be updated to preserve the required commutation relations.

 If a single stabilizer $\bar{g}_{i_{1}}$ anticommutes with $P$, we replace $\bar{g}_{i_{1}}$ with $\pm P$ and $\bar{d}_{i_{1}}$ with $\bar{g}_{i_{1}}$.
 When multiple stabilizers anticommute with $P$, we pair each anticommuting stabilizer and destabilizer into products and perform the updates $ \bar{g}_{i_{1}} \mapsto \bar{g}_{i_{1}} \cdot \bar{g}_{i_{k}}$, so the stabilizers now commute with $g_{i_{1}}$.
-The formation of a list of these products is equivalent to constructing a tree graph, shown in Figure \ref{fig:Tree}, where the nodes represent the anticommuting stabilizers and the edges represent the choices of pairs to multiply.
+The formation of a list of these products is equivalent to constructing a tree graph, shown in Fig.~\ref{fig:Tree}, where the nodes represent the anticommuting stabilizers and the edges represent the choices of pairs to multiply.

 We now present an algorithm for computing the R\'enyi entanglement entropy, which is valid only for the case $[\mathcal{L}_{\mathrm{LRSD}}, \mathcal{S}] = 0.$ In this case, we can write the density matrix $\rho$ as a sum over pairs of stabilizer states, where the states in each pair are orthogonal to each other.
 A partial trace over the environment is carried out for each stabilizer term.
 After tracing out the environment, we obtain a mixture of reduced density matrices.
 The purity, $\mathrm{tr}(\rho_{A}^{2})$, can be computed from overlaps of these density matrices using standard stabilizer techniques, from which $S_{n=2}$ can be easily computed.
 To compute the entanglement for arbitrary $n$, the reduced density matrix can be obtained from a partial trace over each term.